vvvv/VL.Devices.Nuitrack/README.md

 ### Reference VL.Devices.Nuitrack.vl

-In the vl document where you want to have access to the Kinect2 nodeset, add a dependency to:
+In the VL document where you want to have access to the Kinect2 nodeset, add a dependency to:

 	X:\vl-libs\VL.Devices.Nuitrack\VL.Devices.Nuitrack.vl